-- (1) In January 2006, our Board of Directors approved the purchase of up to \$10.0 million of our outstanding common stock.
+(1) In January 2006, our Board of Directors approved the purchase of up to \$10.0 million of our outstanding common stock.
 All previous authorized common stock purchase plans were canceled.
-Following the approval of this common stock purchase plan, we have purchased a total of 1,009,300 shares of our common stock for \$7.6 million through March 3, 2007. - (2) Amount represents shares withheld for statutory taxes from a distribution of common shares in connection with the vesting of an unvested stock award.
+Following the approval of this common stock purchase plan, we have purchased a total of 1,009,300 shares of our common stock for \$7.6 million through June 2, 2007.

+(2) Amount represents shares withheld for statutory taxes from a distribution of common shares to a participant in our non-qualified deferred compensation plan.